Star Wars Jedi Knight II: Jedi Outcast: Multiplayer

+Players can choose a playable avatar from nearly every character in the game, as well as certain characters from the Star Wars films not seen in the single-player mode.
+Players can also personalize their lightsaber color.
+Servers can also support custom-imported avatar models, lightsaber colors, and animations.

+Before each match, the server specifies game rules, including the "Force ranking" system, which allocates points that players can assign to different Force powers, allowing them to build a character suited to their playstyle.
+Servers can also restrict matches to lightsabers only, removing traditional weapons for a more immersive Jedi combat experience.

 Synopsis

 Setting and characters

 The single-player story is set in 12 ABY, eight years after the events of Return of the Jedi and around two years after Mysteries of the Sith.
 As with the previous installments in the series, the player controls Kyle Katarn (voiced by Jeff Bennett), a former Jedi who has cut his links with the Force after almost succumbing to the Dark Side.
 At the start of the game he is a mercenary working for the New Republic.